anshulpattoo/echo-caranet/README.md

 The video directory entitled `a4c-video-dir` should be saved in the base directory of this repository.

-This implementation was developed in a Linux OS, running Ubuntu XX.XX.
+This implementation was developed in a Linux OS, running Ubuntu 20.04.6.
 A conda environment was produced for this implementation, with all dependencies indicated in `CaraNet_Env.yml`.

 While the conda environment is activated, in the base directory, execute `python train.py` from the command line.
 This script executes the visualization automatically as well.